FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 A business fuel card or fleet fuel card works as a line of credit businesses use to pay for gasoline and other automobile-related expenses such as insurance or maintenance.
 Fuel cards can be secured or unsecured credit lines that offer a number of benefits and discounts.

 In general, it’s easier for businesses to qualify for fuel cards than traditional credit cards.
-Some business fuel card providers may require a deposit to secure a fuel card.
+Some business fuel card providers may require a deposit to secure a fuel card until you establish your creditworthiness.

 What credit score is needed for a fuel card?

 Most fuel card service providers require customers to have fair credit.
 Fair credit is at least a 580 FICO score.
-A FICO score above 640 ensures the best chances of getting approved for practically any card.
+A FICO score above 640 on business credit reports ensures the best chances of getting approved for practically any card.

 Do fuel cards report to credit bureaus?

-Yes, fuel cards report to credit bureaus usually on a net 30 basis.
+Yes, fuel cards report to business credit bureaus usually on a net-30 basis.
 By “net 30,” we mean they report timely payments after 30 days.
-You can typically expect to see on-time payments in your credit score after 60 of opening your account.
+You can typically expect to see on-time payments in your credit score within 60 days of opening net-30 accounts.

 Are fuel cards safer than credit cards?